isabella232/ios-call-your-facebookfriends/readme.md

 # 3. Call Screen

 Before we continue, there is a flaw in the current design of our app: we can only access our call screen, **DetailViewController**, from **MasterViewController**.
-While this is fine for making calls, we want to be able to recieve calls and pull up the call screen from anywhere in the app.
+While this is fine for making calls, we want to be able to recieve calls and display the call screen from anywhere in the app.

 To fix this, first go to **Main.storyboard** and remove the segue between **MasterViewController** and **DetailViewController**.
 While in the storyboard, give **DetailViewController** the Storyboard ID `callScreen`.
 Then, go to **MasterViewController** and add the following code: